INTELLECTUAL PROPERTY: TRIPS AND HEALTH

 How to accept the Protocol Amending the TRIPS Agreement

 On 6 December 2005, the WTO General Council adopted the Protocol Amending the TRIPS Agreement and opened it for acceptance by Members.
 This Protocol is the first multilateral treaty amendment agreed by WTO Members since the WTO Agreement came into force in 1995.
-It serves to permanently incorporate into the TRIPS Agreement additional flexibilities to grant special compulsory licences for the export of medicines, referred to as the “Paragraph 6 System”.
+It serves to permanently incorporate into the TRIPS Agreement additional flexibilities to grant special compulsory licences for the export of medicines, commonly referred to as the “Paragraph 6 System”.
 This System was first established by a decision taken by Members in 2003 in order to facilitate access to medicines under the TRIPS Agreement.
 On 23 January 2017, upon acceptance of the Protocol by two thirds of the Members, the System became a permanent part of the Agreement.
 In accordance with Article X:3 of the WTO Agreement, the amended TRIPS Agreement applies to those Members that had accepted it on or before that date, and takes effect for other Members that deposit an instrument of acceptance after 23 January 2017 on such Member's respective date of deposit.

 According to the WTO Agreement, a Member formally accepts the Protocol by depositing what is referred to as an "instrument of acceptance" for the Protocol with the Director General of the WTO.
 Members that are yet to do so have until 31 December 2019 or such later date as may be decided by the Ministerial Conference.

 This website responds to frequently asked questions about the acceptance procedure, and provides a model instrument of acceptance that Members may wish to follow in preparing their instruments of acceptance.

 Frequently asked questions

 What is the WTO practice regarding the deposit of acceptances?